Skip to content

 The Mauritius angle

 Two hundred years of Mauritian newsprint sitting in PDFs and microfilm.
-Le Cernéen from 1832 to 1982 — the earliest record of life under British rule, slavery's abolition, indentured-labour arrivals, the long road to independence.
+Le Cernéen from 1832 to 1982 — the oldest paper in the southern hemisphere.
 Le Mauricien from 1908. l'express from 1963.
-Advance, Week-End, 5-Plus dimanche.
-Plus the holdings of the National Library of Mauritius, the Mahatma Gandhi Institute archives, the official gazette since 1773.
+Plus the National Library of Mauritius, the Mahatma Gandhi Institute archives, the official gazette since 1773.
+Almost none of it queryable today.

-Building this index is, in a real sense, an act of recovery.
-We are putting our history into a form our great-grandchildren can actually ask questions of.
+For institutions like the National Library or the MGI, data residency matters.
+The production version of this pipeline runs end-to-end in africa-south1 — one network hop from Mauritius, historical content never leaves the region.
+Building this index is, in a real sense, an act of recovery: putting our history into a form our great-grandchildren can actually ask questions of.

 What's next